Sarpatta Parambarai

 Filming was half completed by February 2020, when it was delayed due to the COVID-19 pandemic, with filming completed in September–December.
 Most filming took place in North Chennai.
 The cinematographer was Murali G., with music composed by Santhosh Narayanan and Seva R. K. was the editor.

 Sarpatta Parambarai had been scheduled for a theatrical release which was cancelled due to the pandemic.
 It was instead released direct-to-streaming through Amazon Prime Video on 22 July 2021.
 It received critical acclaim with praise for the sports scenes, production design and characterisations.
 It appeared on several best Tamil-language film lists for 2021.
-In March 2023, a sequel was announced with the working title Sarpatta Parambarai: Round 2 with Ranjith returning as director and Arya reprising his role.
+The film won two Tamil Nadu State Film Awards: Best Actor (Arya) and Best Actor (Special Prize) for Pasupathy.
+A sequel began filming in 2026.